lsst-sims/smtn-013/index.rst

 In this tech note we discuss science metrics for two types of transient objects, fast microlensing events and tidal disruption events (TDEs).

-Code for running these metrics and generating the plots in this note are in a jupyter notebook microlensing_and_tde_metrics.ipynb xxx-link to github.
+Code for running these metrics and generating the plots in this note are in a `jupyter notebook <https://github.com/lsst-sims/smtn-013/microlensing_and_tde_metrics.ipynb>`__.

-xxx-are we applying dust to TDEs?
+xxx-are we applying dust to TDEs?--yes!

 For both of these metrics, we will compare their performance on two different simulatied surveys, `baseline_nexp2_v1_6` and `combo_dust_nexp2_v1_6`.
 The main diffference between these simulations is `combo_dust_nexp2_v1_6` avoids dusty regions of the galactic plane and covers the bulge as part of the wide-fast-deep survey.